Didi Ke Bolo: Implementation

 A 250-members team runs an office for "Didi Ke Bolo" at Rajarhat, Kolkata.
 When someone calls to lodge a grievance, an executive receives the call, and notes down the contact information of the caller, and the nature of the complaint.
 Complaints are received from the project's official website also.
 Usually, a complainant gets a call back within 48 hours.
 The entire process is supervised by the chief minister's grievance cell.

 Reception

 According to The New Indian Express, this campaign received good response from the people of West Bengal.
 As of 13 August 2019 nearly 500,000 grievances were lodged using this platform.
+More than one lakh people have called the helpline number in the last 24 hours to convey their messages to the chief minister.
 In August 2019, a person in Durgapur, West Bengal was beaten up by after he lodged corruption complaint against a local political leader.
 On 8 August 2019, 20 Bengali families from Karnataka were rescued by complaining in "Didi Ke Bolo".
 Their houses were surrounded by flood water.

 Dilip Ghosh, BJP chief of West Bengal, claimed that the campaign is copied from BJP's Chai Pe Charcha.
 Indian National Congress leader Somen Mitra launched "Didike Bolchi" and asked several questions.
 Mitra remarked "We want to keep the questions and answers on record, which necessitated our own website".